What is Fast Forward?

 - Community.
 Key to our mission is building closer ties between the nonprofit and for-profit tech community.
 The tech world has the opportunity to have a huge impact on these organizations and therefore the world.
 Our focus on collaborative philanthropy is quite different from for-profit accelerators, which don’t need to invest heavily in community building due to the nature of venture investing.

 The Accelerator application will open on August 29th and close on October 6th.
 The program will run from late February to early June 2024.
 Demo Days will likely occur at the end of May and beginning of June 2024.

 What is the time commitment for the Accelerator?

 The Accelerator is a very robust program.
 The program will (roughly) take place every Tuesday and Thursday from late February to early June 2024 from 9am – 12pm PT, with 1-3 hours of additional meetings throughout the week.
 At least one co-founder must attend every session from February to June.
 The co-founder who will pitch at Demo Day must attend every single pitch session from March to June 2024.

 The Accelerator is a hybrid program, with both virtual and in-person elements.
 We will have an in-person kickoff in late February in San Francisco.
 Demo Days will be in late May and early June, with an in-person Demo Day in San Francisco and virtual Demo Day.
 All other programming weeks are virtual.

 What happens at Demo Day?

-Demo Day is the final event of the accelerator.
-It’s a celebration of the growth and progress the cohort has achieved throughout the summer.
-It’s also a valuable fundraising opportunity.
-Fast Forward curates an audience of 400+ foundation representatives, corporate social good program leaders, and tech philanthropists to attend Demo Day to unlock additional capital for the accelerator organizations.
+Demo Days are the culmination of the Accelerator.
+They are a celebration of the growth and progress the cohort has achieved throughout the program.
+They’re also a valuable fundraising opportunity.
+Fast Forward curates multiple Demo Days in-person and virtual, drawing an audience of 1,000+ – ranging from foundation representatives to corporate social good program leaders to tech philanthropists – all in an effort to unlock capital for the accelerator organizations.

 I’m not from San Francisco.
 Can I still apply?